Screenshot to PDF using Python (example included)

 my_screenshot = pyautogui.screenshot()

-screenshot_path = r'path to save screenshot\file name.png'
+screenshot_path = r"path to save screenshot\file name.png"

 my_screenshot.save(screenshot_path)